Royal College of Nursing Representing nurses and nursing, promoting excellence in practice, shaping health policies

 Hosted by the RCN EDI team in collaboration with the People and Inclusion team

-Dame Jasvinder Sanghera is a survivor turned advocate, dedicating her life to breaking the silence around issues of forced marriage and honour-based abuse, and empowering others to the same.
+Dame Jasvinder Sanghera is a survivor turned advocate, dedicating her life to breaking the silence around issues of forced marriage and honour-based abuse, and empowering others to do the same.

-She has also inspired and educated others to understand that “Cultural Acceptance does not mean accepting the Unacceptable.” - challenging misconceptions that these harmful practices are religious, traditional, or cultural.
+She has also inspired and educated others to understand that “Cultural acceptance does not mean accepting the unacceptable,” challenging misconceptions that these harmful practices are religious, traditional, or cultural.
 Her efforts have brought about changes in legislation, resulting in the establishment of the first criminal offence of forced marriage in England and Wales.

 Main Hall